ckdenouden/AVO-NG/Readme.md

 ### :telescope: Graphical Post-Processing

-AVO-NG uses vanilla weathers for its weather mod and the Lux suite for lighting improvements.
-As a result, if you wish to change the ENB you will need to bear that in mind.
+AVO-NG uses Solas weathers for its weather mod and the Lux suite for lighting improvements.
+By default, the list uses E.V.C ENB which complements it perfectly.
+If you wish to change the ENB, an ENB manager is included to facilitate this.

-A range of ENB's are included to allow you to easily swap between them to find your preferred style.
-Simply open up the ENB organiser and pick the one you want.

-By default, Ruvaak Dahmaan ENB is enabled.
+Skyrim Upscaler is also included, configured in DLAA mode to enable ENB comatability.
+This is disabled by default, but can easily be enabled through the ENB manager.

 **NOTE!**: Screenshots save to `AVONG/Game Root`.